Friday, May 10, 2019

 DM/CM: Marco Tardelli

 Marco Tardelli played at the 1978 World Cup Finals in Argentina and the 1980 European Football Championship at home.
-He was the unsung hero of Italy's 1982 WC winning team.
+He was the unsung hero of Italy's 1982 World Cup winning team.
+He was remembered for his goal celebration in the World Cup Final against Germany.
 He was capped 81 times.
 He also won all the three major European competitions with Juventus.
 He also played for Pisa, Como, Inter Milan and St.Gallen of Switzerland.

 CM: Andrea Pirlo

 Andrea Pirlo started as an attack midfielder with Inter Milan without success before becoming a regista.
 He redefined the regista role in the modern game.
-He had 116 caps.
+He had 116 caps between 2002 and 2015.
 He won the World Cup in 2006 and took Italy to the Final of Euro 2012.
 For his club career, he was known for his career with AC Milan.
 He played over 280 matches for them, winning two Champions' League titles.
-He switched to Juventus late in his career.
+He switched to Juventus late in his career, where he won the Serie A Player of the Season three times.

 Andrea Pirlo